department-of-veterans-affairs/vets-website/src/platform/testing/e2e/cypress/support/form-tester/README.md

    4. Expand any accordions and run the end-of-page aXe check.
    5. Run the post hook.

    The default "post hook" for a page is to just click the 'Continue' button to proceed to the next page.
-   - For the review page, the post hook checks the privacy agreement box if there is one and then submits the form.
+For the review page, the post hook checks the privacy agreement box if there is one and then submits the form.
-   - If the page follows the default "post hook" behavior, this helper is not needed at all.

    The function passed to `afterHook` will override what is normally run for that post hook in step 5.
 It can be considered an override that does the job of **moving from the current page to the next**.
+If the page follows the default post hook behavior, this helper is not needed at all.

-   The **most common use** would be to pass a function that simply clicks the appropriate button to proceed to the next page.
+   The **most common usage for the after hook** would be to pass a function that simply clicks the appropriate button to proceed to the next page.
+   - This is useful if the that button does not match the standard button in the default post hook (e.g., the text doesn't say 'Continue').
+   - This is practically **mandatory for the introduction page**, where the flow to start a form can vary between forms.
    - Note that the second aXe check is still guaranteed to run before this override.

-   - This is useful if the that button does not match the standard button in the default post hook (e.g., the text doesn't say 'Continue').
-   - This is essentially mandatory for the introduction page, where the flow to start a form can vary between forms.
+   ##### Examples for using the after hook

    ```js
    pageHooks: {
     introduction: ({ afterHook }) => {